sudheerao/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/delegation_tokens.md

 The identifier passed in will be the one for the current filesystem URI and of your token kind.

 1. Use `convertTokenIdentifier` to cast it to your DT type, or fail with a meaningful `IOException`.
-1. Extract the secrets neede to authenticate with the object store (or whatever service issues object store credentials).
+1. Extract the secrets needed to authenticate with the object store (or whatever service issues object store credentials).
 1. Return a list of AWS Credential providers which can be used to authenticate the caller with the extracted secrets.